VardhanSuroshi/Memory-Design-And-Testing/README.md

 ### 1. Pre-charge circuit
-Pre- circuit is used to pre-charge the bit lines to Vdd before the Read operation.
+Pre-circuit is used to pre-charge the bit lines to Vdd before the Read operation.
 It consists of: a) Equalizer transistor which reduces the required pre-charge time by ensuring that both bit lines are at nearly equal voltages even if they are not pre-charged to Vdd.

-b\) Bias transistors which pulls each of the bit lines to Vdd.
+b\) Bias transistors that pull each of the bit lines to Vdd.

 <p align="center">
   <img src="vertopal_f4e039de98fe4b5e9e2edb8d44ba6bdc/media/image22.png" alt="Image" width="600">